js-neo/js-neo/README.md

 # Hi, I'm Yuriy 👋

-I am a web developer with experience in JavaScript and full-stack technologies.
-My goal is to create efficient and user-friendly web applications.
+I am a web developer with experience in JavaScript and full stack technologies.
+My goal is to constantly explore new JavaScript features and technologies to create more efficient and user-friendly web applications.

 ## 🎓 Education
 🔭 In February 2020, I started learning JavaScript independently, following the recommendations of the book "Head First JavaScript Programming: A Brain-Friendly Guide" by Eric Freeman and Elisabeth Robson.